Tim Anderson Preview, Player Props: White Sox vs. Royals

 Tim Anderson At The Plate

-- Anderson is hitting .239 with 17 doubles, two triples, a home run and 23 walks.
+- Anderson has 17 doubles, two triples, a home run and 24 walks while batting .237.

-- Anderson has picked up a hit in 60.0% of his 105 games this season, with more than one hit in 28.6% of those games.
+- Anderson has picked up a hit in 60.2% of his 108 games this year, with at least two hits in 27.8% of those games.

+- He has hit a home run in one of 108 games, and in 0.2% of his plate appearances.

-- Anderson has driven in a run in 22 games this season (21.0%), including two games with multiple runs batted in.
+- In 22 games this year (20.4%), Anderson has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in 32.4% of his games this season, with more than one run scored in 8.6%.
+- In 35 of 108 games this season, he has scored, and nine of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.